Organic Control of Anthracnose Leaf Spot in Gooseberry

 Education/outreach description:

-The first was on July 15, 2021, as part of the University of Wisconsin Cooperative Extension Emerging Crops Webinar Series, aimed primarily at extension agents, researchers, and other agricultural professionals.
+On July 15, 2021, we shared preliminary results from this project in a webinar as part of the University of Wisconsin Cooperative Extension Emerging Crops Webinar Series, aimed primarily at extension agents, researchers, and other agricultural professionals.
 I co-presented with farmer Clare Hintz from Elsewhere Farm (Herbster, WI) on gooseberry and currant production, including a discussion of Anthracnose Leaf Spot and this study.
 A link to the powerpoint presentation accompanying my portion of the webinar presentation is here: Emerging Crops Ribes Webinar July 2021

-The second webinar was on December 17, 2021, sponsored by the Savanna Institute.
+On December 17, 2021, we shared preliminary results from this project in a webinar sponsored by the Savanna Institute.
 I presented on the Cordon Trellis method for growing currants and gooseberries, including a discussion of Anthracnose Leaf Spot and this study.
 Approximately 25 attendees (a mix of current and aspiring farmers and agricultural professionals) viewed the webinar live, and the Savanna Institute also recorded the webinar and it is available online.
+The online recording has received 3400+ views.

-In addition, University of Wisconsin fruit crop pathologist Leslie Holland visited our farm and toured our research plot in August, 2021.
+In August 2021, University of Wisconsin fruit crop pathologist Leslie Holland visited our farm, toured our research plot, and discussed project results in August, 2021.

 Learning Outcomes